Healthcare for retirees in Thailand

 PHOTO: Freepik

 Planning to settle down amidst the country views of Thailand?
 Then, keep in mind that getting to decent healthcare could turn a tad trickier.
 Most top-notch healthcare centres that have made Thailand a go-to spot for medical tourism are clustered in the bustling areas of Bangkok, Phuket, and Pattaya.
-The farther you head into the countryside, the more complicated it is to access healthcare.
+The farther you head into the countryside, the more complicated it is to access healthcare for retirees.
 Your closest hospital will likely be a public one – that’s where most of Thailand’s hospitals are, after all.

 Also, when you’re out in the rural parts, public hospitals might not exactly match up to the ones in the cities.
 They potentially lack the fancy gear or specialised doctors to handle severe cases.
 That’s probably why some folks like to play safe and live in areas within striking distance of the well-stocked hospitals in Bangkok.